 - great customer support, contact them if your sleeves arrived damaged, and they’ll replace them.

-- If you’re playing with double-sided cards like Delver of Secrets, you need the Black version, since others have slightly transparent backs.
+- If you’re playing with double-sided cards like Delver of Secrets, you need the Black version, since others come with slightly transparent backs.

 - A tiny bit bigger than other sleeves, which might be worse if your cards aren’t double sleeved.